eruption-project/eruption/README.md

 * Sensors: Query system sensor values, like e.g. CPU package temperature
 * Audio: Audio related tasks, like playing sounds, also used by audio visualizers, ...
 * Introspection: Provides internal status information of the Eruption daemon
+* Persistence: Provides a persistence layer for the Lua scripts to store data
 * Profiles: Switch slots, switch profiles based on system state, ...
 * Macros: Inject programmable key stroke sequences